Vauxhall Corsa Common Problems and Solutions

 Solution:

-If your Corsa was built between August 2016 and January 2017, then you may find that this is becoming a real problem.
-It caused a Vauxhall recall, and if your handbrake is disengaging, then the entire assembly will need to be replaced.
-Check with a Vauxhall dealer to find out if the necessary work has already been carried out.
+If your Corsa was built between August 2016 and January 2017, you might find this becoming a serious issue.
+It caused a Vauxhall recall, and if your handbrake is disengaging, the entire assembly will need replacing.
+Check with a Vauxhall dealer to see if the necessary work has already been done.

 Difficulty level